New York in 3 days

 Do I need to book restaurants in advance?

-Is New York safe?
+Is New York good for first-time visitors?

 Build this trip in Kruno